prpole/dissertation/chapter2/main.md

 a collectivizing act that is less identification with something larger than interrogation of an identity that is both *a priori* and embodied.

+---

 Herein, of course, lies the great danger of species-thinking as a theoretical program.
 It risks ignoring half a century of critical theory, the very basis of which is opposition to the kind of essentialism a discourse of the human species would seem to imply.
-At least in the humanities, a proliferation of alternate terms has resulted, most notable among them being the Capitalocene, the Androcene, and the Cthulucene.
-These searches for an alternative term have one thing in common: they understand the "anthropos" in Anthropocene as an even distribution of blame for actions the benefits of which have historically been anything *but* even. <!--That Jack London invokes the species as a heuristic hardly
+At least in the humanities, a proliferation of alternate terms has resulted, among them the Capitalocene, the Plantationocene, and the Cthulucene.[@moore_capitalism_2015;
+@harraway_anthropocene_2015] These searches for an alternative term have one thing in common: they understand the "anthropos" in Anthropocene as an even distribution of blame for actions the benefits of which have historically been anything *but* even. <!--That Jack London invokes the species as a heuristic hardly